cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 ### Negative

-- Store each set of tracing denomination identifiers on the `ibc-transfer` module store.
+- Store each set of tracing denomination identifiers on the `ibc-transfer` module store
 - Clients will have to fetch the base denomination everytime they receive a new relayed fungible token over IBC.
-This can be mitigated using a map for already seen hashes on the client side.
+This can be mitigated using a map/cache for already seen hashes on the client side.

 ### Neutral

 - Slight difference with the ICS20 spec
-- Additional validation logic for IBC coins
+- Additional validation logic for IBC coins on the `ibc-transfer` module
-- Additional genesis fields.
+- Additional genesis fields
 - Slightly increases the gas usage on cross-chain transfers due to access to the store.
-This should be inter-block cached if transfers are frequent
+This should be inter-block cached if transfers are frequent.

 ## References